ktorio/ktor-documentation/topics/client-webrtc.md

 * `Open`: The channel is ready to send and receive data.
 * `Closing`: The channel has started closing.
-* `Closed`: he channel is closed.
+* `Closed`: The channel is closed.
 * `BufferedAmountLow`: The amount of buffered outgoing data has dropped to or below `bufferedAmountLowThreshold`.
-  This event is not emitted on JVM.
 * `Error`: An error occurred on the channel.
 This event is not emitted on JVM.
 Send failures throw `WebRtc.IOException` instead.

-To receive `BufferedAmountLow` on platforms that support it, set a threshold on the channel:
+To receive `BufferedAmountLow` set a threshold on the channel:

 ```kotlin
 channel.setBufferedAmountLowThreshold(16 * 1024)